How to Copy Google Drive Files/Folder to another Account?

 Step.3.
 Go to desktop, create a new folder by right click on the desktop, select the new folder option in the menu, open the folder, and paste all drive folder.

-Step.4.
+Step 4.
 Go to Google Drive and log in to your secondary drive account.
-Make a new folder by clicking on my drive button and tab a new folder.
+I was hoping you could make a new folder by clicking on my drive button and tab a new folder.
 Google will create a new folder for you.

-Another work out required to migrate files/folders from on drive account to another account, you will have to download the specified folder to your computer or Android phone.
+Another work out required to migrate files/folders from an on drive account to another account.
+You will have to download the specified folder to your computer or Android phone.
 To download your desired folder, follow the process below,

 Step.2 Right-click on the folder with the mouse and tab download option down in the menu, your folder will download in the zip file.
 Once the zip file download, you have to extract those files.

-Step.3 For extraction, you will need a zip extractor software installed at your PC. open that downloaded zip folder via the said software, your folder will open in the zip.
+Step 3 For extraction, you will need a zip extractor software installed on your PC. open that downloaded zip folder via the said software, your folder will open in the zip.

-Step.5 Select a location in your computer where you want to extract all these files, click the extract button, all your files will extract to the specified folder.
+Step 5 Select a location on your computer where you want to extract all these files.
+Click the extract button, and all your files will extract to the specified folder.